 Day 1 Tuesday, February 28, 2023, air travel

 I copied all the bank transactions to show that I paid in full on January 20, 2023, and emailed the information to them.
-I followed up with a phone call only to be told that accounting may not have informed reservations that I had indeed paid in full.
+I followed up with a phone call only to be told that accountants may not have informed reservations that I had indeed paid in full.
 I am aware that the ANC government is incompetent, but it was a great surprise to be coming from a hotel group.
 Doing their due diligence, they found the payment.

 The good news is that we woke to clear skies in New Berlin, Wisconsin, with a slight wind, and temperatures above freezing.
 This comes after a week where we had rainstorms that set an all-time record for a single day, breaking a record that dates to 1835.
 We experienced snow and ice, but now all is calm.
 Linda and I got in a 40-minute walk before setting off to the airport.